 The same handicap format is now also used in the club’s annual quick-play event which starts the season and has also resulted in a lot of entries.
 Invitations to compete are also extended to neighbouring clubs Norton Canes and Rugeley.
 Paul Wallace, a doctor, has now retired and returned to his native Ireland.
 He is missed.

 His idea however is a runaway successful formula which other clubs might try.

 Visitors to Lichfield Chess Club are often curious about the prominently displayed Ladder Board.
 As far as we know it is the only one of its kind in any of the four Midlands Leagues.

 How does it work?
 That is the usual question.
 Club members earn a point for every win they gain in a league or cup match.
 No points can be gained for draws.

 A handsome trophy goes to the winner which is presented at the annual meeting in May.

 Shock Horror – an Adjournment

-Adjournments have become so rare that a request from Birmingham Division 5 team Olton for adjourned finishes on two boards came as a complete surprise and a frantic search to see if there were still adjournment envelopes in the storage cupboard.
+Adjournments have become so rare that a request from Birmingham Division 5 team Olton for adjourned finishes on two boards in a match last season came as a complete surprise and a frantic search to see if there were still adjournment envelopes in the storage cupboard.